 |September 18th, 2020|

 Payments are an indispensable need for any business.
-What is more interesting is that there is always a new way of transferring money which is better, safer, faster, and more convenient.
-The need for a seamless exchange of funds between different parties demands for faster and safer methods of money transfer.
+What is more interesting is that there is always a new way of transferring money that is better, safer, faster, and more convenient.
+The need for a seamless exchange of funds between different parties demands faster and safer methods of money transfer.
 P2P which stands for ‘person to person,’ or ‘peer to peer’ fund transfer is another approach that has outgrown conventional methods and has seen a significant rise in the number of its users.

-Millennial shoppers who are a major consumer force are accepting P2P payments and embracing this platform to carry out their day to day transactions.
+Millennial shoppers who are a major consumer force are accepting P2P payments and embracing this platform to carry out their day-to-day transactions.
 No need to carry cash or even debit/credit cards once you familiarize yourself with the P2P payment system.
 A simple mobile application, a link, or a QR code does the job and you can easily pay anyone from your smartphone in a matter of minutes.

 How do P2P payments work?

-Working of P2P payments is simple.
+Working on P2P payments is simple.
 Once a user has downloaded the application on their mobile device and registered themselves, all they need to do is add a funding source after due authentication and can start sending and receiving payments.
 Choose a recipient, add an amount, add remarks (optional) and click submit to send.
-You can also request for funds from a person via a P2P payments application by sending a link through a text message or email or via a unique QR code.
+You can also request funds from a person via a P2P payments application by sending a link through a text message or email or via a unique QR code.

 What does it mean for consumers?

 Most P2P apps work in a similar pattern as discussed above.
 A P2P app facilitates the transfer of funds from a funding source attached to your account to a designated person.
-The recipient can choose to keep these funds in the P2P application wallet or transfer to the source/funding account.
+The recipient can choose to keep these funds in the P2P application wallet or transfer them to the source/funding account.
 For customers, a P2P system provides an efficient way to exchange money between friends or family.
-It also eases their day to day lives as users can simply carry their smartphones and leave their wallets behind when they go out shopping.
+It also eases their day-to-day lives as users can simply carry their smartphones and leave their wallets behind when they go out shopping.